Split of 1924

-The Split of 1924 was a significant turning point in the history of the Christian Reformed Church (CRC) and the Protestant Reformed Churches of America (PRCA).
-The controversy began with the Janssen Case, involving Ralph Janssen, a professor at Calvin Theological Seminary, who used the doctrine of common grace to support his views on the inspiration of Scripture.
-Although common grace was not the primary focus of the case, it underpinned Janssen's teachings.
+The Split of 1924 was a turning point in the history of the Christian Reformed Church (CRC) and the Protestant Reformed Churches of America (PRCA).
+The controversy began with the Janssen case involving Ralph Janssen, a professor at Calvin Theological Seminary, who used the doctrine of common grace to support his views on scriptural inspiration.
+Although common grace was not the focus of the case, it underpinned Janssen's teachings.

-Rev. Herman Hoeksema, a young minister, closely followed the case and identified common grace as its core issue.
+Herman Hoeksema, a young minister, followed the case and identified common grace as its core issue.
 When the Christian Reformed Synod of 1922 did not reject common grace, Hoeksema anticipated its resurgence.
 Despite being in the minority, he and Rev. Henry Danhof became prominent figures in the ensuing pamphlet debate.

 The controversy intensified, culminating in the Synod of 1924.
-While the Synod did not explicitly address the protesting ministers, by March 1925, Hoeksema had been expelled from the church.
-Although the split is commonly referred to as the Split of 1924, there was no precise moment when the Protestant Reformed Churches of America formally separated from the Christian Reformed Church.
+The synod did not address the protesting ministers, but Hoeksema was expelled from the church by March 1925.
+Although the split is known as the Split of 1924, there was no precise moment when the Protestant Reformed Churches of America separated from the Christian Reformed Church.